 Can you give us an instance where having a four-woman collaboration added strength, and value to your business?

 Design is an area where strength is definitely reflected.
-Each person has her own individual talent so we make use of that in the jewelry design process.
+Each person has her own individual talent so we make use of that in the jewellery design process.
 When one focuses on creating big and extravagant pieces which may be her forte, the other focuses on more subtle and refined pieces which may be her positive.
 We divide responsibilities between us so it becomes a talent pool where everyone contributes their own strengths and the result is what adds value to the business.

 Our inspiration behind the collection is what makes us stand out, whether that comes from architecture, objects, modernism or brutalism, etc. Some pieces are graphic, some are strict but they all ultimately have the same atmosphere of the collection.